-There was notable rainfall in early to mid- October 2018, prior to the survey, but no rainfall immediately before or during the survey (Figure 3.1).
-There were four relatively large rainfall events in the 12 months leading up to the survey: December 2017, February 2018, May 2018 and October 2018.
+There was notable rainfall in early to mid-October 2019, prior to the survey, but no rainfall immediately before or during the survey (Figure 3.1).
+There were four relatively large rainfall events in the upper catchment in the 12 months leading up to the survey: December 2018, February 2019, April 2019 and October 2019.
+However, rainfall over the past 12 months was below the long term average recorded at both Kenilworth and Gympie (Figure 3.2), with the exception of: